crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/chapter-6-review-questions.md

 **4. The tool p0f is highlighted as a powerful alternative to active scanning.
 What specific type of technique does it represent, and what is one key advantage it holds over active tools like Nmap?**\
 **Answer:** p0f represents a passive fingerprinting technique.
 A key advantage is that it does not generate any network traffic, making it undetectable to the target and allowing it to operate with a very low risk of detection.

-**5. The Penetration Test Report is the main deliverable of the entire process.
+**5. The penetration test report is the main deliverable of the entire process.
 What are the two primary sections this report is typically divided into?**\
 **Answer:** The two primary sections are the Executive Summary, intended for management, and the Technical Report, which contains detailed findings for the IT staff.

 ### Types of penetration testing